 Make Friends And Start Exploring

 The sites that I listed above are only the tip of the iceberg when it comes to online communities dedicated exclusively to urbex.
-I can’t reiterate how important it is for you to find someone who you can explore with.
+I can’t reiterate how important it is for you to find someone with who you can explore.

-If none of your friends are interested in this hobby, your best bet to finding like-minded individuals who you can explore is through urbex websites like the ones I listed above.
+If none of your friends are interested in this hobby, your best bet to finding like-minded individuals who you can explore is through urbex forums like the ones I listed above.

 Find and join any abandoned places forum you like and be a part of the hobby.
 You’re bound to come across fellow explorers who are in or around your area that can join you in your explorations.